 Doing research ahead of time and talking with your potential moving companies doesn’t only help you to sort out what it is that you need to do, but you can figure out options that help you to reduce costs and that will allow you and the moving company to feel confident and prepared when it comes to taking care of business and working out the details of your piano moving needs.

 How to Find Movers that Offer Piano Moving Services?

-There are a variety of companies that only move large instruments, and you can talk with them to see if they offer what it is that you’re looking for in regards to your instrument.
+There are a variety of local moving companies that only move large instruments, and you can talk with them to see if they offer what it is that you’re looking for in regards to your instrument.
 Not only do these professionals really know and understand what may be going on with your instrument, but they can give you advice as to how to make your piano move go better, too.

 When you search via the iMoving site, you can also indicate that you want to have piano moving services.
 Our site will provide you with the necessary quotes so that you can get the cost in order and ensure that you can schedule movers that have expertise with moving pianos and other large instruments.

 Now that you’ve scheduled your move for your piano, it’s time to determine what it is that you need to do in order to get your piano moved without any problems.

 The first thing you want to do is use straps in order to secure the keyboard and its lid in place (don’t use tape; it’ll damage your piano).
 You will also want to be sure that you secure the upper lid (the area that protects the screens) in the same fashion and wrap your entire piano in moving blankets.

 If you are moving a grand piano, there are likely some pieces that you can remove in order to make the move go more smoothly.
 This includes, but is not limited to: legs, pedals, the music stand, and the kneeboard.
 Professional piano movers can help you to dismantle the piano as necessary to ensure that the least amount of risk is associated with the process of moving it.